 This same class of software is being used to monitor clandestine nuclear programs.
 Software used for this task include "i2 Analyst's Notebook", from IBM; "Palantir", from a California firm of the same name; and "ORA", which was developed with Pentagon funds at Carnegie Mellon University (CMU) in Pennsylvania, CMU being a center for development of intelligent software.

-According to Kathleen Carley, who heads ORA work at CMU, the package has crunched data on more than than 30,000 nuclear experts' work and institutional affiliations, research collaborations, and academic publications.
+According to Kathleen Carley, who heads ORA work at CMU, the package has crunched data on more than 30,000 nuclear experts' work and institutional affiliations, research collaborations, and academic publications.
 ORA keeps an eye out for changes: scientists recruited into a weapons program are likely to stop publishing.
 ORA will also scan credit-card records that can reveal, say, when a suspicious number of doctors specializing in radiation poisoning are moving to the same area.

 Network analysis software uses combinatorial mathematics -- the analysis of combinations of discrete items -- to score individuals on criteria including: